 When drivers are driving through rural areas, they are more likely to believe they can spare a few seconds to fiddle with a radio or send a text message rather than keeping their eyes on the road.

-If you have been involved in a serious car accident on Highway 99 and you believe another driver or dangerous conditions led to your accident, it's important to consult with an experienced attorney to protect your rights.
+If you have been involved in a serious car accident on Highway 99 and you believe another driver or dangerous condition led to your accident, it's important to consult with an experienced attorney to protect your rights.

 An attorney from our firm can help you investigate the details of your accident to determine who is liable, whether it's a negligent driver or even a municipality or government entity for failing to correct a defective design or maintain the roadway.
 Car accident injury claims can become very complex, especially when liability is unclear.